This article is part of a larger series on Retail Management.

 - A widely reported statistic pegs the annual ecommerce loss from shopping cart abandonment at $18 billion.

+Now that you have built an email list, you need to send regular and valuable emails for the channel to be an effective ecommerce marketing strategy.
 There’s a level of trust that comes with customers handing over their email addresses to you.
 To maintain that trust and build a strong relationship with your customers, offer value in your emails.

-2. Cross-Sell Your Products
+2. Cross-sell Your Products

 Although simple, companies like Amazon and McDonald’s have seen a considerable increase in revenue because of cross-selling.
 You can try the same tactic for your store.